 2) Divide the given array in two halves.
 The first subarray contains points from P to P[n/2].
 The second subarray contains points from P[n/2+1] to P[n-1].

 3) Recursively find the smallest distances in both subarrays.
 Let the distances be dl and dr. Find the minimum of dl and dr. Let the minimum be d.

-4) From above 3 steps, we have an upper bound d of minimum distance.
-Now we need to consider the pairs such that one point in pair is from left half and other is from right half.
-Consider the vertical line passing through passing through P[n/2] and find all points whose x coordinate is closer than d to the middle vertical line.
+4) From the above 3 steps, we have an upper bound d of minimum distance.
+Now we need to consider the pairs such that one point in pair is from the left half and the other is from the right half.
+Consider the vertical line passing through P[n/2] and find all points whose x coordinate is closer than d to the middle vertical line.
 Build an array strip of all such points.

 5) Sort the array strip according to y coordinates.
 This step is O(nLogn).
 It can be optimized to O(n) by recursively sorting and merging.

-7) Finally return the minimum of d and distance calculated in above step (step 6)
+7) Finally return the minimum of d and distance calculated in the above step (step 6)

 Following is C/C++ implementation of the above algorithm.